HudoGriz/QTLspyer/QTLspyer/shiny/markdown/variant_calling.md

 In the **progress report** the time and the information about the outcome of each tool will be printed.
 Therefore the prime purpose of this display is the tracking of pipeline steps.

 The standard output of each tool will be printed inside the **Standard output** box.
 Therefore the prime purpose of this display is in detail tracking of tools or debugging a failed status observed in the progress report.
+Each tool report is separated by a line of `===`.

 ### Tools